psytrap/code-streamer/README.md

-# print-stream
+# code-streamer

-Print physical representations of your favorite music enriched with a scan code.
+Print physical representations of your favorite music enriched with a scan code linking it to your favorite streaming site.